denten-books/plain-text/1-chapter.md

 slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
 I extend my gratitude to Simos Zenios and Stathis Gourgouris for our in-depth discussions of the translations.

+[^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

 ### Wittgenstein's *The Blue and Brown Notebooks*